 Of course, these impressions are highly subjective, and you might feel otherwise, so I’d suggest taking them with a grain of salt and perhaps give this a try if you can.
 In fact, most buyers aren’t complaining about the typing experience and only about the layout, so there’s a good chance you might actually find this up to your liking.
 I’ll also mention that Lenovo source keyboards from various manufacturers, so you might even end up with an entirely different keyboard to begging with.
 Here’s what my test unit was equipped with.

 The touchpad is fairly spacious and made out of plastic, thus offers a bit more friction than some of the glass touchpads out there.
 It’s an Elan made surface with Precision drivers, and actually performed well during my time with this laptop.
-I’ve seen some complains around gestures, but they worked fine on my unit.
+I’ve seen some complaints around gestures, but they worked fine on my unit.

 This implementation does get erratic if you keep one finger on the surface and swipe with others, but given the fact that this gets physical click buttons both on top and beneath the touchpad, I doubt you’ll want to use it that way.
 The physical clicks at the bottom are a bit soft, but they’re quiet and overall nice to use.
 I do prefer the larger ones at the top though, and if you’re accustomed to the old-style Trackpoint you’ll still find it between the G, B and H keys.

 The P72 also gets a finger-sensor, similar to the ones on the other 2018 ThinkPad models we’ve tested in the past.
-It’s not lightning fast and does miss from time to time, but for the most part it’s a quick and simple way to log into Windows.
+It’s not lighting fast and does miss from time to time, but for the most part, it’s a quick and simple way to log into Windows.
 There’s also a set of IR cameras on this laptop, at the top of the screen, which make the log-in experience even smoother.

 You can get the Lenovo ThinkPad P72 with two 17.3-inch screen options: FHD IPS or UHD AHVA panels, both with anti-glare matte finishing.